 Colour coding – This is the first thing that should be mentioned since it literally sets the tone of the fight.
 If you have two combatants dressed in black, the moves are rendered monotonous; especially in a dark environment.
-If you look at the two formal fights between Jackie Chan and Bradley Allan in Gorgeous, the lesson to be learned is that you should have the dark-skinned person dressed in white versus a light-skinned person in black.
+If you look at the two formal fights between Jackie Chan and Bradley Allan in Gorgeous, the lesson to be learned is that you should have the dark-skinned person dressed in lighter colours versus a light-skinned person in darker colours.

-Edit points – U.S. directors and choreographers are slowly beginning to realize that camera positioning is important because it’s not like choreographing for the stage where there is only one viewpoint of which the choreography can be viewed.
-Unless you’re a Hong Kong fight choreographer, a scene doesn’t have in-camera editing (i.e. filming in chronological order so as to make the editing easier).
+Edit points – Unless you’re a H.K. fight choreographer, a fight scene doesn’t have in-camera editing (i.e. filming in chronological order so as to make the editing easier).
 To avoid having an editor screw things up, it’s best to have the director storyboard your choreography so that the editing is guaranteed to be continuous.
-Enter the Dragon is proof that you can have in-camera censorship.
-The obscured deaths of Su Lin, Oharra, Williams, Lam Ching-Ying (same death as Oharra), and the neck breaks reveal an unexpressed concern (i.e. not mentioned in books or documentaries) that the deaths had to be filmed subtly so as to ensure that the movie would be rated R instead of X by the MPAA (Motion Picture Association of America) like Bruce Lee’s first two martial arts movies almost were.
+Enter the Dragon is the best proof that you can have in-camera censorship.
+The obscured deaths of Su Lin, Oharra, Williams, Lam Ching-Ying (same death as Oharra), and the neck breaks reveal an unexpressed concern (i.e. not mentioned in books or documentaries) that the deaths had to be filmed implicitly so as to ensure that the movie would be rated R instead of X by the MPAA (Motion Picture Association of America) like Bruce Lee’s first two martial arts movies almost were.

 Freeze frames – They are often used to symbolize a photographer who snaps.
 In old Kung Fu movies, freeze frames were used.
 In a modern movie, they could be used in a one-take fight where they symbolize a photographer.

 Running time – There seems to be a belief among martial arts aficionados that a good fight has to be at least four minutes long in order for it to be not a waste.
-A long time ago, there was a website featuring short clips from H.K. martial arts movies.
+Before YouTube, there was a website featuring short clips from H.K. martial arts movies.
 The site was called The Stunt People.
 The name referred to a group of U.S. guys who made their own fight scenes in the H.K. style.
 What I learned was that there are a lot of things that can happen within a minute.
-Film-makers should really learn to calculate how long each scene (not just the fights) of the screenplay so that no-one’s feelings get hurt in the editing room.
+Film-makers should really learn to calculate the length of each scene (not just the fights) of the screenplay so that no-one’s feelings get hurt in the editing room.
 With that said, there has never been a martial arts horror movie which is essentially one long chase that results in a series of short encounters with a scream queen who can fight.
 It would be ideal if she could do stunts.